Introduction to C++ Mutable

 Explanation:

 - The above code is using two mutable variables.
-These are the variables which can be changed at runtime.
-Here these two variables are ordertobeplaced and billamt.
+These two variables, ordertobeplaced and billamt, can be modified at runtime.
 We have declared these two functions as mutable in our class Customer.
-The public constructor is having 4 parameters defined.
-We have copied the name and order which is placed in two variables.
-We have also taken variables like tableNumber and billamt which are not mutable.
+We have copied the name and order from the public constructor and assigned them to two variables.
+The public constructor itself is defined with four parameters.
+We have also taken variables like tableNumber and billamt, which are not mutable.

 - The PlacedOrder function is copying the order which is currently placed.
-The BillChanged function is using the billamt which is currently present in the mutable variables.
+The BillChanged function is using the billamt, which is currently present in the mutable variables.
 These two functions operate on these two mutable variables.
 The display function displays these details as the program runs and has different changes in it.
-The point to be noted here is that the Customer object c1 here is a constant object.

-- At first it will display the order of Veg Burger having price as 100.
-After this we call the functions which use the mutable variables.
-Here we change the values to Veg Lasagne and price to 150.
-When the display function is called both the orders with their respective prices will be displayed.
+- At first, it will display the order of Veg Burger having a price of 100.
+After this, we call the functions which use the mutable variables.
+Here we change the values to Veg Lasagne and the price to 150.
+When the display function is called, both orders with their respective prices will be displayed.

 Output: